group-f3-dsp/streamlit-sparql-ui/README.md

    ```

 7. Access WebVOWL:
-   - Open your browser and visit [http://localhost:3000](http://localhost:3000) to use WebVOWL.
+   - Open your browser and visit [http://localhost:3000](http://localhost:3000) to use WebVOWL